adampielak/proxmox-rancheros/README.md

 	`192.168.x.x`

-4. Run Playbook for the host.
+4. Run Playbook on the host.
 	``` sh
 	ansible-playbook setup-vm.yml
 	```

 Some points to check before running.
-1. Make sure you allow proxmox server and all nodes from the NFS server's `/etc/export` and `exportfs -a` has been executed before.
+1. Make sure you allow proxmox server and all nodes from the NFS server's `/etc/export` and execute `exportfs -a` before running playbook.
 2. Correct user is used while using executing Ansible Playbook.